wuzhe521/Opt_Solver/README.md

 |---tool
 |---readme.md
 ```
-This work is still developing, im trying my best on it. if u have some problem or suggestion plz contact me [email](mailto:wuzhe0902@163.com)
+This work is still developing, im trying my best on it. if u have some problem or suggestion plz [contact me](mailto:wuzhe0902@163.com)

 <font size="5" color = "blue">  There will be a time to ride the wind and waves, and set sail to cross the vast ocean. </font>